mathjax/MathJax-docs/start.rst

       src="//cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML">
     </script>

-Note that this block will not work if the page is accessed locally via ``file://``
+Note that this trick will not work if the page is accessed locally via ``file://`` as it will attempt to load from ``file://cdn.mathjax.org`` instead.

 Installing Your Own Copy of MathJax